FeatureCloud/app-template/engine/README.md

 #### Broadcasting data: `broadcast_data`
 This should only be called for the coordinator to broadcasts data to all clients.

+### Shared memory methods
+Even though all states will be run in the same container and inherited from the same class, they need to have a shared memory so developers can easily transfer some local data from one state to another.
+These data can be either fixed, e.g., information about clients' id, or dynamic, results of computations applied on the local data.
+Either way, the data is located inside the unique `app` instance, which is a private member, and there are predefined methods and properties in `AppState` to handle it.
+#### Sharing data with other states: `store`
+Once developers want to transfer data from one state to another they can call `store` method and provide `key` argument, to assign a name to the data part, and `value` argument for the data. `store` updates the shared memory by adding `key` to hold
+'value'.
+Beware that if `key` exists, it will be overridden by `store`.
+There are no restriction on `value`.
+#### Retrieving shared data from other states: `load`
+Once developers want to access an specific shared data on the shared memory, all they need is corresponding `key` and calling `load` method to search the shared memory for it and return the value if it exists.
+In case no `key` being found, app execution will be interrupted.
+#### Checking the role of app: `coordinator`
+In many scenarios developers may condition their decisions on the role of the target app instance.
+For example, some transitions may be exclusive to coordinator, and should be taken only on the app instance with the coordinator role.
+Accordingly, coordinator property in `AppSatate` will check the role and return `True` only if the app instance role is coordinator; otherwise it will return `False`.
+#### Checking the clients' ID
+Each app has a unique ID which will be shared with other participants in a federated workflow.
+In case, a state needs to communicate data to a specific client, it can use `clients` property to get a list of clients IDs.
+Developers can get the ID of target app instance using `id` property of `AppState`.
+This can be helpful to distinguish between target app instances ID from others.

 ### Other methods

 #### Registering a specific transition for state: `register_transition`